VredniyDed/moroz-course-project/README.md

 # moroz-course-project
-The result projerc of the WAYUP course of Site layout
+## The result projerc of the WAYUP course of Site layout
+### Made mostly for the desktop version